 - First name Something you like (maybe something current, like a popular TV character or singer).
 Or just something you and your partner can agree on!

-- Middle name(s) Something else you like, but not as much.
+- Middle name(s) Something else you like, but not as much (is travel insurance an option?).
 Possibly a family member’s name

 - Surname The father’s surname

 Of course, this isn’t always the case, but I guess you could say that this is the most common naming convention in the UK.
 However, this is not the case in other areas of the world:

 In China, given names are made up of one or two characters.
 There are 100,000 characters in the Chinese language, so a given name can contain almost any meaning, although, as you would imagine, some characters are more popular than others.
 For example 丽 (Li) means beautiful, 静 (Jing) means peaceful and tranquil and 敏 (Min) means quick and clever.

 Given names are written after the family name in China, which is the opposite of what we do in the UK.
 I would be Brooks Lizzie.
 Something else that surprised me is that it is considered disrespectful to name a child after an older relative and it’s considered bad practise and unfavourable to name a child after a celebrity!
 I like this way of thinking; more thought, less copying.

 Many hundreds of years ago, some families would work out all the given names well in advance of the children being born, so overall the family’s name made up a poem, Which is a nice idea!
 But I wouldn’t want to be told my children’s names before I had them.
 What if it didn’t suit them?
 You might have a tiny little girl and have to call her Mighty Mountain or something…

 Icelandic surnames originate from the father’s name (they’re patronymic), but not in the same way ours do…